Gateway07/Test/docs/Task.md

 - Candidate examples (available in the local Ollama install):
     - `FRIDA` (evilfreelancer/FRIDA) - Specifically finetuned for Russian/English text.
 Max context window ~512 tokens.
     - `bge-m3` (multilingual, strong general retrieval).
 Maximum input length of 8192 tokens.
     - `nomic-embed-text` (good baseline; validate RU performance on your corpus).
+Limit of 8192 tokens.
 May not capture complex semantics as finely.

 Default in this task remains `FRIDA` as a first baseline.